ZoneMinder/zoneminder/README.txt

    Requirements

 ZoneMinder  needs a couple of things to work.
-Ordinarily  the 'configure'  script  will check for the presence  of  required (and  optional)  components but it is useful  to  be  prepared beforehand.
+Ordinarily  the `configure'  script  will check for the presence  of  required (and  optional)  components but it is useful  to  be  prepared beforehand.